Public Justice Files Suit on Behalf of American Farmers to Require Country-of-Origin Labeling on Meat Products

 The USDA previously required COOL, even acknowledging that the policy corrected the conflict between its rules and the requirements of the Meat Inspection Act.
 However, in 2016, it reverted to its previous regulations, allowing imported meat to be passed off as domestic products, and once again violating the statute.

 COOL is also expected to be a key issue in the NAFTA re-negotiations President Trump has told Congress he plans to undertake.
 NAFTA currently restricts the labeling on imported live cattle and hogs from Canada and Mexico, even though more than 90 percent of consumers say they want to know whether the meat they eat was born, raised, or slaughtered abroad.
-Moreover, when COOL is not properly applied to imported meat and livestock, domestic ranchers and farmers tend to receive lower prices for their meat because multinational companies can import meat and misleading present it as homegrown rather than paying domestic producers for their products.
+Moreover, when COOL is not properly applied to imported meat and livestock, domestic ranchers and farmers tend to receive lower prices for their meat because multinational companies can import meat and misleadingly present it as homegrown rather than paying domestic producers for their products.

 In addition to counsel from Public Justice, the plaintiffs are also represented by Beth Terrell and Blythe Chandler of the Terrell Marshall Law Group.